Tenancies that cannot be assured

 When a tenancy cannot be assured

-Most housing association tenants and some private tenants have an assured tenancy.
+Most private and housing association tenants have an assured tenancy.

-Some tenancies or other occupancies cannot be assured.[1]
+Some types of occupancy cannot be assured.[1]
 The occupier has a different security of tenure.
 This includes where:

 the landlord is a local authority